dearlordylord/branching/POST2.md

 Assume you have two actions: `INCREMENT` and `DECREMENT` and the reducer above.

 Now, you add a third action: `RESET`.
-Now, remembering to add the `RESET` case to the reducer is completely up to you.
+Remembering to add the `RESET` case to the reducer is completely up to you.
 The compiler won't remind you of that.
 In a large code base, with a lot of concurrent features and tasks to think about, it's really easy to forget things such as this.

-Conversely, if your reducer was defined without a default case, such as following:
+Conversely, if your reducer was defined without the default case, such as the following:

 ```typescript
 function reducer(state: State, action: Action): State {